Updated October 28, 2022

 Rome at Christmas has all the seasonal charm you could wish for: a giant Christmas tree adds sparkle to St Peter’s Square, a dusting of snow seems seconds away and a life-size nativity scene springs up on Christmas Eve.
-You’ll also see these nativity scenes – called presepi – all over Rome’s churches and squares throughout December and until January 6.
+You’ll also see these nativity scenes – called presepi – all over Rome’s churches and squares throughout December up until the end of the twelve days of Christmas on January 6.

 German Christmas markets are so popular that they’re replicated around the world.
 So, why not see the original concept in action in Munich?

 The market in Marienplatz – Munich’s most famous – has been casting its spell for centuries, but you can find smaller and more intimate markets in nearby squares.
 Check out the festive farming village, called Christmas Village, at the Munich Residenz or step back in time at the Middle Ages Market at Wittelsbacherplatz.
 For a spot of ice-skating, head to Karlsplatz for a loop around the rink.

 With beer, chocolate, canals, exquisitely beautiful Flemish architecture, Bruges is appealing at any time of the year.
 But add the seasonal bonus of absurdly pretty Christmas markets and it goes up a few notches.
 To see it at its best, block out a weekend between late November and early January when the markets come to town.